chi-tabby-io/Bordle/README.md

 ## Installation

 Installation is as simple as wget'ing the `bordle.sh` file.
+You can of course `git clone ` the project as well.
+It's your choice.

 ## Usage